 Anne has learned from many wonderful Canadian musicians from several traditions: Metis and French-Canadian, Newfoundland, Cape Breton, Irish, Ukrainian, Klezmer and "Old-Time".
 This workshop can be given as a one-time demonstration or as an extended immersion into selected repertoire over several days.

 Fiddling for String Kids

 Open your ears to the possibilities of the violin.
-Drawing from jazz and folk traditions from many cultures--Celtic-Canadian, Metis, Scandinavian, African, Klezmer, Latin and more, students will experience some of the great musics of the world as expressed on the violin.
-Improvization and rhythm are at the heart of mnay of these traditions.
-This can be done as a one-time demonstration or a participatory workshop or extended over several sessions.
+Drawing from jazz and folk traditions from many cultures--Celtic-Canadian, Metis, African, Scandinavian, Klezmer, Latin and more, students will experience some of the great musics of the world as expressed on the violin.
+Improvization and rhythm are at the heart of many of these traditions.
+This can be done as a one-time demonstration or participatory workshop, or extended over several sessions.